rng-guy/NFSMWBartender/README.txt

  2) • What does the "Advanced" feature set do?
  3) • What should I know before I use Bartender?
  4) • How do I install Bartender for my game?
- 5) • How may I redistribute or bundle Bartender?
+ 5) • How may I share or bundle Bartender?
  6) • What changed in each version?